dxjoshi/tech-interview-prep/README.md

 # tech-interview-prep
 Everything you need for acing software engineering interviews—coding, system design, and more!

-Sure!
-Below is the complete Markdown file structured according to the order you initially provided.
-Each section includes a table of resources and a list of relevant topics.

-# Comprehensive Learning and Resource Guide

-Welcome to your comprehensive learning and resource guide!
-This document is structured to help you efficiently navigate through various technical and non-technical topics essential for career development.
-Each section contains relevant resources and topics to enhance your understanding and skills.

 ## Table of Contents

 | Section                                  | Description                                   |